The geometry of 2-calibrated manifolds: Introduction and statement of results

 In recent years there has been an enormous success in the study of symplectic manifolds using approximately holomorphic methods.
-These methods --introduced by S. Donaldson in $1996$ \cite{Do96}-- amount to treating symplectic manifolds as generalizations of K\"ahler manifolds.
-It is convenient to think of a symplectic manifold --once a compatible almost complex structure $J$ has been fixed-- as a K\"ahler manifold $(P,J,\Omega)$ for which the integrability condition for $J$ has been dropped.
+These methods -introduced by S. Donaldson in $1996$ \cite{Do96}- amount to treating symplectic manifolds as generalizations of K\"ahler manifolds.
+To this end it is convenient to think of a symplectic manifold -once a compatible almost complex structure $J$ has been fixed- as a K\"ahler manifold $(P,J,\Omega)$ for which the integrability condition for $J$ has been dropped.

-Let $M$ be any hypersurface of the K\"ahler manifold $(P,J,\Omega)$. $M$ inherits on the one hand a codimension $1$ distribution $D$ defined as the field of $J$-complex hyperplanes in $TM$, with an integrable almost complex structure $J\colon D\rightarrow D$ (a CR structure), and on the other hand a closed $2$-form $\omega:=\Omega_{\mid M}$ which is positive on $D$ (and hence maximally non-degenerate).
-A \emph{2-calibrated structure} on $M$ is the structure one gets when the integrability assumption on $J\colon D\rightarrow D$ is dropped.
+Let $M$ be any hypersurface of the K\"ahler manifold $(P,J,\Omega)$. $M$ inherits on the one hand a codimension one distribution $D:=JTM\cap TM$ endowed with an integrable almost complex structure $J\colon D\rightarrow D$ (i.e. a CR structure of hypersurface type), and on the other hand a closed $2$-form $\omega:=\Omega_{\mid M}$ which is no-where degenerate when restricted to $D$.
+A 2-calibrated structure on $M$ -together with a compatible almost complex structure- is the structure obtained when the integrability assumption on $J\colon D\rightarrow D$ is dropped.

-The behavior of $D$ in a CR manifold can be read through its Levi-form $\mathcal{L}$, and a number of interesting cases can be singled out ($M$ is assumed to be oriented or equivalently $D$ to be co-oriented).
+Let us assume that the CR distribution of the $2n+1$-dimensional CR manifold (of hypersurface type) $(M,D,J)$ is co-oriented (i.e the real line bundle $TM/D$ is trivial and a positive side has been chosen).
+The Levi-form is the symmetric tensor

+where $U, V$ are local sections of $D$ extending $u,v\in T_xM$, and we consider the class of the above Lie bracket at $x$ in the quotient real line bundle $TM/D$, where we can make sense of positive and negative values.
+We can distinguish several interesting geometries according to the behavior of the Levi-form: